krobison10/FLHuskies_PTTF/README.md

    or use `pip install -r requirements.txt`

 4. Ensure that the "data" directory is located and formatted as specified in data/README.md

+## Run Training
-5. Run the script `main.py`, it will likely take many hours to complete, but will execute the entire pipeline, from raw data to the models.
+1. Run the script `master.py`, it will likely take many hours to complete, but will execute the entire pipeline, from raw data to the models.

-## Using The Model
-1. Run the solution script to generate a table of processed features for input to the model.
-2. The model requires two files, `encoders.pickle` and `models.pickle`.
-3. `encoders.pickle` is a python dictionary with keys as the encoded columns and OrdinalEncoders as the values.
-Load this pickle file.
-4. To prep processed data for prediction, loop through the keys (column names) of the encoders dictionary, replace the columns of the input data with the columns that are returned when the `fit()` function of the encoder is called with the old column as the argument.
-5. Now load the `models.pickle` file, it is also a python dictionary, but the keys are the airport names and the values are the models.
-The data is ready to be passed into an airport model's `predict()` function.
+2. It will output 2 files, `models.pickle` and `encoders.pickle`.
+These will take about 500mb of storage.
+3. In the process, the train tables will also be generated and saved, these will take about UNKNOWN gb of storage.

+## Run Inference
+1. Obtain a variable that contains the result of the `load_model()` function in `solution.py`, this function requires a path to a folder that contains `models.pickle` and `encoders.pickle` as the argument, it will return a tuple that contains the loaded models and column encoders.
+2. The function to make a prediction is `predict()` in `solution.py`.
+It makes predictions for any number of flights, but for only one timestamp and airport at a time.
+3. `predict()` is formatted just as in the prescreened arena submission.
+It requires, among other things:
+   - `models`: the tuple of models and encoders obtained in step 1
+   - the raw data tables filtered by timestamp between the prediction time and 30 hours prior
+   - `partial_submission_format`: a dataframe of the flights and timestamps to make predictions for
+4. Call predict with the required inputs and what will be returned is the `partial_submission_format` DataFrame with the predictions in the `minutes_until_pushback` column.